rl-institut/SimBA/docs/source/simba_features.rst

 Generate report
 ---------------

 The generation of the report is implemented as a mode, that can be activated with the keyword "report" in modes (:ref:`report`).
 The report generates most of the output files.
-These are saved in a sub-folder of the output directory as defined in the :ref:`config` named as a string with the modes executed up to the point when report is called. e.g. mode = ['sim', 'report', 'neg_oppb_to_depb', 'report'] will create two sub-folders in the output directory named "sim" and "sim__neg_oppb_to_depb" containing the output files for the respective times in simulation.
+The report can be called any number of times e.g. mode = ["sim", "report", "neg_depb_to_oppb", "report", "service_optimization", "report"].
+For each report, a sub-folder is created in the output directory (as defined in the :ref:`config`)  named report\_[nr] with the respective number.

 The generation of the report can be modified using the flag "cost_calculation" in :ref:`config`.
 If this flag is set to true, each report will also generate the file "summary_vehicles_costs.csv".